AG7GN/dwservice/README.md

 	__Raspberry Pi__ and __Linux__

-	- Assuming you installed the Agent as described above, the agent runs automatically in the background.
-Nothing more for you to do.
+	- Assuming you installed as described above, the agent runs automatically in the background.
+Nothing more for you to do.  __*IMPORTANT:*__ By default the agent runs as root, which means that when the client opens a shell in the web interface, the user is dropped right into root's shell!
+This is obviously not secure.
+See the __OPTIONAL: Run the DWAgent as a Regular User on Linux__ section later in this document for a way to fix this..

 	__Apple Mac__

 	- Locate the DWAgent.app in your Applications folder and double-click it to run it.
 Follow the prompts for further configuration.
+FYI - I've found the Mac agent to be lacking.

 	__Windows__